 top of page

-The name Planting Seeds Recovery captures Julia's belief about our role as healers.
+The name Planting Seeds Recovery captures my belief about our role as healers.
 We are here to inspire, nurture, encourage, and empower clients and those acts will often have a ripple effect in their lives and the lives of people around them.
 We are planting seeds.
 We can make change in small ways that heal people for generations to come.

-People Who inspire her work:
+People Who inspire MY work:

 -